 The final part of this project was called “Proposal Synthesis”.
 Objectives of this part was:

 Identify a product objective for Flyber’s launch.
 Your product objective will guide your KPIs, so identify what Flyber should optimize for.
-Your objective should be centered around one the following focus areas:
+Your objective should be centered around one of the following focus areas:

 - User Acquisition